Holographic will: Ghana

 In Ghana, the Wills Act, 1971, does explicitly recognize holographic wills.
 Any will, typed or handwritten, can be probated, provided it is in writing, the testator signs at the bottom of the document, and it is signed by at least two witnesses.
 Active-duty members of the armed forces can create valid handwritten wills without any witnesses, or verbal wills with at least two witnesses.

+Namibia

+Wills in Namibia are governed by the Wills Act, 1953.
+This act stipulates that any mentally competent person of at least 16 years of age can execute a will, provided each page is signed by two witnesses who are neither beneficiaries nor executors of the will.
+In addition to recognizing any valid foreign wills, the act also allows active-duty military personnel to create a "soldier's will", which must be in writing, and which expires one year after the end of the testator's active-duty military service.

 South Africa

 Wills in South Africa are governed by the Wills Act 7 of 1953, which requires wills to be in written form, with signatures from the testator and two witnesses.
 Although the Wills Act does not directly provide for holographic wills, the Law of Succession Amendment Act 43 of 1992 allows a court to waive any formal requirements if the court is satisfied the testator intended for a document to serve as their last will and testament.
 A further exception exists for active-duty military personnel: the only formal requirement for a "soldier's will" is that it needs to be in writing, and it remains valid for up to one year after the end of active-duty military service.